 Automated Collision Detection

 GRAPHISOFT MEP Modeler provides a fully automated routine to identify, visualize and resolve conflicts between the architectural design and the engineering design of the MEP networks.
-Collision detection ensures fast and precise feedback for the architect, and streamlines coordination with the building engineering teams.
+Collision detection is based on Element Classification.
+As a result, it works on all imported IFC MEP elements and all ARCHICAD project MEP Objects and MEP-classified elements.
 MEP collision detection identifies the exact location of discrepancies on the floor plan and the 3D view.
-All collision entries are automatically added to ARCHICAD’s Mark-Up Tools Palette, providing easy ID access to all collision entries.
-Designers can quickly evaluate these entries and locate them with a single click.
+All collision entries are automatically added to ARCHICAD’s Mark-Up Tools Palette, so designers can quickly evaluate these entries and locate them with a single click.
 Members of the extended design team can discuss and evaluate alternative solutions, using ARCHICAD’s Mark-Up Tools.

 Collaboration with Mechanical Engineers

-MEP systems can be imported into ARCHICAD from BIM MEP applications (such as Revit MEP, AutoCAD MEP, DDS-CAD MEP, MagiCAD etc.) via IFC connection.
-All MEP-type IFC systems with all IFC data are identified and automatically converted to native ArchiCAD (IFC) Systems and intelligent MEP elements.
+MEP systems can be imported into ARCHICAD from BIM MEP applications (such as Revit, AutoCAD MEP, DDS-CAD MEP, MagiCAD, etc.) via IFC connection.
+All MEP-type IFC systems with all IFC data are identified and automatically converted to native ARCHICAD (IFC) Systems and intelligent MEP elements.

 Sharing and Visualizing the MEP Modeler Model

-ARCHICAD's extensive export capabilities enable designers to share files in a variety of modeling formats, including the Open BIM supported IFC 2x3.
+ARCHICAD's extensive export capabilities enable designers to share files in a variety of modeling formats, including the Open BIM supported IFC.

 The ability to visualize MEP systems in the complete building environment improves communication between architects, engineers and contractors.
 Visualization can be done within ARCHICAD using color codes for the various mechanical systems, combined with a wireframe representation of the architectural structure.
 ARCHICAD's powerful rendering capabilities can be used to create photo-realistic visualizations of systems for the different trades.